Cancel anytime

 - Acquisition Price (USD millions): 7200

-- Strategic Rationale: Expanded Energy Transfer's footprint in the Anadarko Basin and enhanced its natural gas transportation and processing capabilities.
+- Strategic Rationale: Expanded Energy Transfer's natural gas transportation and storage footprint, particularly in the Anadarko Basin.

 Growth Trajectory and Initiatives

-Historical Growth: Energy Transfer has grown through acquisitions and organic projects.
-Past growth has been cyclical, tied to energy market trends.
+Historical Growth: Energy Transfer has grown substantially through acquisitions and organic expansions of its asset base.

-Recent Initiatives: Recent initiatives include expanding pipeline capacity and investing in renewable energy projects.
+Recent Initiatives: Recent initiatives include expanding pipeline capacity, investing in renewable energy projects, and optimizing operational efficiency.

 Summary